davestephens/ansible-nas/README.md

 ## What Ansible-NAS Can Set Up

-* An awesome dashboard to your home server (Heimdall)
+* A choice of two awesome dashboards for your home server (Heimdall and Organizr)
-* Any number of Samba shares or NFS exports for you to store your stuff
+* Any number of Samba shares and NFS exports for you to store your stuff
 * A BitTorrent client
 * A Usenet downloader
-* Various media management tools - Sonarr, Sickchill, CouchPotato, Radarr, Bazarr, Lidarr
+* Various media management tools - Sonarr, Sickchill, CouchPotato, Radarr, Bazarr, and Lidarr
-* Media streaming via Plex or Emby
+* Media streaming via Plex, Emby, and Jellyfin
-* Music streaming with Airsonic
+* Music streaming with Airsonic, MyMediaForAlexa, and MiniDLNA
 * An RSS newsfeed reader - Miniflux
 * A Dropbox replacement via Nextcloud
+* A Lastpass replacement via Bitwarden
-* Various ways to see stats about your NAS - Glances, dashboards in Grafana
+* Various ways to see stats about your NAS - Glances, dashboards in Grafana, and Netdata
 * A backup tool - allows scheduled backups to Amazon S3, OneDrive, Dropbox etc
 * An IRC bouncer and web-based client
-* Source control with Gitea
+* Source control with Gitea and Gitlab
 * SSL secured external access to applications via Traefik
-* A Docker host with Portainer for image and container management
+* A Docker host with Portainer and Watchtower for image and container management
 * An automatic dynamic DNS updater if you use Cloudflare to host your domain DNS
 * A Personal finance manager
-* eBook management with Calibre-web
+* eBook management with Calibre-web and Ubooquity
 * Content management with Joomla
 * A dual panel local file manager
-* Self-service media request web application
+* Self-service media request web application with Ombi
 * SEO tracking with Serposcope
+* Home automation with Home Assistant and openHAB

 ### Available Applications